View Current

 21. Vibration, hazardous noise,

-22. Overhead essential services such as powerlines, and ground –mounted essential services such as transformers, gas and water meters.
+22. Overhead essential services such as powerlines and ground-mounted services such as transformers, gas and water meters.

 Assessing Risks